In the early 1900's, the Minnesota State Legislature acted to create a vehicle to foster

 of children.
 Community Action Agencies such as SMOC are mandated participants in the creation and implementation of collaboratives.

-SMOC currently participates in the Nobles and Rock County Collaboratives.
-Activities and projects
+SMOC currently participates in the Nobles County Collaborative.
+Activities and projects developed

-developed by these bodies include: asset building for youth, literacy programming, domestic abuse prevention counseling, child
+by these bodies include: asset building for youth, literacy programming, domestic abuse prevention counseling, child advocates

 To promote the development of service systems that

 more effectively support the needs of local families,